 Building Community Resilience with Nature-Based Solutions: A Guide for Local Communities

 The key goal of this guide is to help communities identify and engage the staff and resources that can play a role in building resilience with nature-based solutions.
+The National Mitigation Investment Strategy identifies nature-based solutions as a cost-effective approach to keep natural hazards from becoming costly disasters.
+The promise of nature-based solutions comes from the many benefits they offer and the many partners they can draw to the table.

 Nature-based solutions weave natural features and processes into a community’s landscape through planning, design, and engineering practices.
 These practices can be applied to a community’s built environment (for example, a stormwater park) or its natural areas (for example, land conservation).
 While nature-based solutions have many hazard mitigation benefits, they can also help a community meet its social, environmental, and economic goals.
 Communities across the country are finding nature-based solutions to be a highly effective way to provide public services that were traditionally met with structural or “gray” infrastructure.